 Burial Insurance Pros and Cons

-- The coverage pays for funeral expenses.
+- The death benefits pay for funeral expenses.

-- The policy is straighforward.
+- The final expense policy is straightforward.

-- Coverage amounts are very limited.
+- Coverage amounts are minimal to cover final expenses only.

 A Cheaper Alternative

 Before you buy burial insurance plans, consider term life insurance.
 Generally speaking, level term life insurance can be a cheaper alternative for relatively healthy seniors seeking primarily to cover funeral expenses and other final costs and offers better protection at a fraction of the cost.
 However, a medical examination may be required.

 Burial and final expense is a type of whole life insurance that helps pay for final expenses, like burial and cremation.
 Burial insurance typically includes a small death benefit to help cover funeral costs.
 You can get more information about burial plans by contacting us because we’re a licensed life insurance agent or run a quote below.

 Feel free to contact us if you need investment advice determining how much coverage and purchasing a life policy at a better value.
 The service is free of charge.